Migrate from Netlify

 };

-Netlify Functions → API Routes
+Netlify Functions → API routes

 Netlify Functions are Lambda-style serverless functions.
 On Temps, use standard framework API routes instead — they run as long-lived processes rather than cold-starting per invocation.